-- Bermuda grass is associated with a 14 percent (81 gpd) reduction in water consumption as compared to St. Augustine grass. - Irrigation systems are associated with approximately a 38 percent (214 gpd) increase in water consumption. - After controlling for other factors, the highest income areas are associated with a 57 percent (324 gpd) increase in water consumption as compared to the mid-range income areas; conversely, the lowest income areas are associated with a 28 percent (161 gpd) decrease in water consumption. - Money and time spent for landscaping tend to be associated with increased water consumption. - St. Augustine grass landscapes more frequently use outdoor chemicals (fertilizers).
+- Bermuda grass is associated with a 14 percent (81 gpd) reduction in water consumption as compared to St. Augustine grass. - Irrigation systems are associated with approximately a 38 percent (214 gpd) increase in water consumption. - After controlling for other factors, the highest income areas are associated with a 57 percent (324 gpd) increase in water consumption as compared to the mid-range income areas; conversely, the lowest income areas are associated with a 28 percent (161 gpd) decrease in water consumption. - Money and time spent for landscaping tend to increase water consumption. - St. Augustine grass landscapes more frequently use chemical fertilizers.